Kaleidics/reel-reviews/README.md

 ## Next Feautures
 - Implement editing of reviews.
+- Implement a Actors info page.
 - Implement pagination for search results page.
 - Implement some sort of filtering for searching movies.
-- Implement a more robust user profile dashboard
+- Implement a more robust user profile dashboard.
-- Implement a more robust Register form field validation and checking
+- Implement a more robust Register form field validation and checking.
-- Implment more axe features and adhere to accessibility guidelines
+- Implment more axe features and adhere to accessibility guidelines.

 ## Initial User Stories
 ```